CSL 569 Psychopathology: Diagnosis and Treatment in Counseling (3)

 Overviews the major theories and skill areas in educational planning, career development, and work motivation.
 Emphasis is placed on understanding career decision-making, using appropriate information and assessment techniques and applying knowledge and skills to planning and conducting career development activities in appropriate counseling settings.
 Resume development and job-seeking skills are taught.

 CSL 658 Group Counseling Procedures (3)

 Discusses major concepts in group counseling theory and practice.
 Students develop competence in group counseling relationship development and application of group counseling theory and practice to coordination of group work.

-Investigates the theories and practices of family therapy.
-Current models of therapy are studied and applied in practice sessions.
+Investigates the theories and practices of family counseling.
+Current models of family counseling are studied and applied in practice sessions.
 Emphasis is placed on the development of a systemic perspective.

 CSL 682 Consultation Procedures (3)

 Presents the principles and theories of consultation and examines the practices of the counselor as a consultant in schools and related settings.
 Process models of consultation are discussed.